Skip to content

 (vi) Less banking facilities in rural areas.

-(viii) Inflationary pressure in market.
+(viii) Inflationary pressure in the market.

 (ix) Bad experience of public sector enterprises.